Adverse childhood experiences: Social services

 Social service providers—including welfare systems, housing authorities, homeless shelters, and domestic violence centers – are adopting trauma-informed approaches that help to prevent ACEs or minimize their impact.
 Utilizing tools that screen for trauma can help a social service worker direct their clients to interventions that meet their specific needs.
-Trauma-informed practices can also help social service providers look at how trauma impacts the whole family.

-Trauma-informed approaches can improve child welfare services by openly discussing trauma and addressing parental trauma.
-The New Hampshire Division for Children Youth and Families (DCYF) is taking a trauma-informed approach to their foster care services by educating staff about childhood trauma, screening children entering foster care for trauma, using trauma-informed language to mitigate further traumatization, mentoring birth parents and involving them in collaborative parenting, and training foster parents to be trauma-informed.

 Housing authorities are also becoming trauma-informed.
 Supportive housing can sometimes recreate control and power dynamics associated with clients' early trauma.
 This can be reduced through trauma-informed practices, such as training staff to be respectful of clients' space by scheduling appointments and not letting themselves into clients' private spaces, and also understanding that an aggressive response may be trauma-related coping strategies.
-Up to 50% of people with housing insecurity experienced at least four ACEs.

 A study in the UK looked at the views of young people exposed to ACEs on what support they needed from social services.
 The study grouped the findings into three categories: emotional support, practical support and service delivery.
 Emotional support included interacting with other young people for support and a sense solidarity, and supportive relationships with adults that are based on empathy, active listening and non-judgement.
 Practical support meant information about the available services, practical advice about everyday challenges and respite from these challenges through recreation.
 Young people expected service delivery to be continuous and dependable, and they needed flexibility and control over the support processes.
 The needs of young people with ACEs were found not to match the types of support they are offered.